in-person in west asheville · virtual across NC

 what to expect in your first therapy session

-Starting therapy can feel genuinely vulnerable.
+Starting therapy is vulnerable.
 You're about to talk to a stranger about things you might not have told anyone else.
 And if you're doing it virtually, you might be wondering whether it'll feel as real or helpful as sitting in a room with someone.

 Here's what I want you to know going in: it's okay to feel nervous.
 It's okay to not know exactly what to say.
 And it's okay if you're not entirely sure this is going to help yet.
 Most people walk into their first session without a script — and that's exactly how it should be.